Skip to main content

 Independent testing detected 9 contaminants in Saratoga Spring Water.

-That contrast is where the story shifts.
-The findings point to a meaningful signal, not a definitive explanation, and they suggest possible treatment, blending, or sourcing variability without proving exactly how each batch is handled, which matters more now that multiple spring sources are listed.
+The findings point to a meaningful signal, not a complete explanation.
+They suggest possible treatment, blending, or sourcing variability, but they do not prove exactly how every batch is produced.
+This distinction matters because the brand now lists multiple spring sources, which makes consistency harder to verify.

 What Happened to Saratoga Spring Water?

-Saratoga has long been positioned as premium spring water with natural filtration and glass packaging.
-Recent lab results suggest the profile is more complex than that original framing.
+Saratoga has long positioned itself as premium spring water with natural filtration and glass packaging.
+Recent lab results suggest the composition is more complex than that original framing.

 Brand reputation can persist even as sourcing or operations change.
-Reputation alone Does Not Guarantee that the current product matches historical expectations.
+Reputation alone Does Not Guarantee that the current product matches past expectations.

 What We Found in Lab Testing

-Independent analysis detected 9 contaminants in the tested batch, which scored 43 out of 100.
-This placed it in the Poor range relative to other bottled waters.
+Independent testing identified 9 contaminants in the sampled batch, with an overall score of 43 out of 100.
+This placed it in the Poor category compared to other bottled waters.

-The key signal was not branding or packaging.
-It was the presence of compounds typically linked to treated water systems.
+The most important finding was not packaging or branding.
+It was the presence of compounds commonly associated with treated water systems.

-Total trihalomethanes form when disinfectants like chlorine react with organic matter.
-They are commonly measured in municipal water systems, not in untreated spring water.
+Total trihalomethanes form when disinfectants like chlorine react with organic material.
+They are typically measured in municipal systems, not in untreated spring water.

 These levels are below the EPA Legally Required limit of 80 ppb.
-They are above the Environmental Working Group’s health guideline of 0.15 ppb, which is based on long-term cancer risk modeling.
+They are above the Environmental Working Group health guideline of 0.15 ppb, which is based on long term cancer risk modeling.

 This is why TTHMs are a Best Signal.
-They do not confirm the exact pathway, but they strongly suggest treatment, blending, or indirect exposure to treated supply.
+They do not confirm the exact source or process, but they strongly suggest treatment, blending, or indirect exposure to treated supply.

 Disinfection Byproducts Detected

-The two most relevant findings appeared together, which strengthens the signal:
+Two related compounds appeared together, which strengthens the interpretation.

-Chloroform is part of the TTHM group, so their co-occurrence points in the same direction.
-This pattern is more consistent with a treatment fingerprint than a natural mineral variation.
+Chloroform is part of the TTHM group, so seeing both together points toward a treatment-related fingerprint rather than natural mineral variation.

 Heavy Metals and Other Contaminants Detected

-Contaminants can originate from geology, runoff, or broader watershed conditions.
-The pattern across multiple readings is more informative than any single value.
+Contaminants can come from geology, runoff, or watershed conditions.
+The pattern across multiple readings is more informative than any single number.

 Detected compounds included:

 Nitrate is often linked to agricultural runoff or organic decay.
-Cadmium is notable due to its toxicity and tendency to accumulate in the body over time.
+Cadmium stands out due to its toxicity and tendency to accumulate in the body over time.

 None of these values alone defines the source.
 Together, they suggest variability that may not align with a tightly controlled single spring.